 - Can take food from a spoon with their mouth and maneuver it to the back of the throat for swallowing with their tongue.

 * Note: Each child experiences different rates of development.

-Rice cereal is often recommended as a first food because it is hypoallergenic and easily digested.
-However, new research shows meats, fruits and vegetables can be introduced as a first complementary (to breast milk and formula) food.
+It used to be recommended to start with rice cereal because it is hypoallergenic and easily digested.
+However, now we know fortified grains, meats, and vegetables can be introduced as a first complementary (to breast milk and formula) food depending on your preference.
 Dark meats are especially important because they are rich sources of iron (e.g., beef and dark meat poultry) and baby’s iron stores are low at this point.
 However, iron can also come from other plant-based sources such as iron-fortified baby cereal, beans, broccoli, potatoes, and tofu – yet, vegetarian sources of iron are not as readily absorbed as animal sources of iron.

 - Feed baby when they are in a playful and alert mood (not tired or overly hungry).

-- Use a small plastic coated spoon or soft metal spoon (i.e., no sharp edges) with a shallow bowl in it.
+- Use a small soft metal spoon (i.e., no sharp edges) or other eco-friendly material with a shallow bowl in it.

 - Feed slowly, so baby doesn’t choke.